spmeesseman/app-publisher/README.md

 ### Commit Messages

-See the GitHub standards [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153)
+See the PJ standards [here](https://app1.development.pjats.com/doc/developernotes.md#Commit-Messages).
+See the GitHub standards [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).

 Commit messages should be made in the following format: